hcgreene/Everspin/README.md

   * Initial release, pseudo test code for motors and RGB LEDs
 * v0.2 (11/12/25)
   * Added threading to rotate two motors and flash the LEDs simultaneously
-  * Filled in pseudo code with GPIO pins (subject to change)
+  * Filled in pseudo code with adjustable GPIO pins
   * Created testing.py file to demonstrate control of all components with various test cases
+* v0.3 (11/24/25)
+  * Added distancesensor.py with code to activate the main program based on distance from a distance sensor
+  * Updated GUI with Everspin poster and start/stop buttons